DoviniJ/GxEprsDummy/README.md

 ```
 B_out.gxe.sum - This contains GWEIS summary statistics of all interaction SNP effects, when the outcome is binary.

 In addition to the output files, users can assign the function to an object and call each component in the output files separately.
-See the topic GWEIS_binary in manual.pdf for examples.
+See the topic GWEIS_binary (page 7) in manual.pdf for examples.

 **Command**
 ```